nicbeuc/website/src/projects/rchiara.md

 1. **Capturing new leads**: The site lacked a dedicated funnel to promote their jewelry resetting services — a vital part of their business.
 2. **Elevating the shopping experience**: The user experience of the site lacked a clear understanding of the product and the intricacies of shopping for jewelry online — a poor search experience, the lack of controls to filter products and subpar responsiveness culminated in a frustrating shopping experience.
-3. **Revamping the CMS**: The theme was overly rigid in its customization capabilities — limited settings for each module in the backend meant that updating the site to align with promotional or seasonal changeovers was often too time-consuming or altogether impossible.
+3. **Supercharging the CMS**: The theme was overly rigid in its customization capabilities — limited settings for each module in the backend meant that updating the site to align with promotional or seasonal changeovers was often too time-consuming or altogether impossible.